su57ks/Console-Snake/README.md

 #### Requirements
 - Python 3.x
-- Libraries: `keyboard`, `codecs`, `json` (built-in)
+- Library: `keyboard` (only dependency)
 - Terminal with ANSI color support

 ---

 ### 📝 Project Description
 **Console Snake** is a classic Snake game implemented entirely in the terminal.
-The project features teleportation when leaving the field boundaries instead of standard walls, colored display, and support for user-created maps in JSON format.
+The project features teleportation when leaving the field boundaries instead of standard walls, colored display, and full support for user-created maps in JSON format (maps are now fully integrated into gameplay!).

 The project is hand-written, without using artificial intelligence — just pure Python, minimal dependencies, and a human approach to every line of code.

+🔗 **[Game Info Site](https://su57ks.github.io/Snake-info/)** — more details and visuals

 ---